ATV Buzzing When Trying to Start

 9/10 times I find it’s either a bad or dead battery that causes an ATV not to start and create a buzzing sound.

-Many guys will put their ATVs up for the season and not touch them for months which kills batteries.
+Many guys will put their machines up for the season and not touch them for months, which kills batteries.
 You need to keep a smart charger or solar charger on your ATV if you’re not going to ride it for months.

 The buzzing or the clicking sound you hear comes from the starter relay flipping back and forth very fast.
 Since there is not enough power in the battery, the relay gets stuck in the middle as there is not enough juice to fully send it over.